 Graduate Non-Degree Study

-The School of Education offers graduate non-degree courses on a limited basis, pending departmental permission and availability of space.
+The School of Education offers graduate non-degree courses on a limited basis, pending course availability.

 Applicants must have a U.S. or U.S.-equivalent bachelor’s degree with a 3.0 GPA or better.
 The maximum number of non-degree credits allowed is 6 credits.
 Students taking the 4-credit Educational Psychology courses may take up to 8 credits.
 Students who earn a grade below B will not be permitted to continue taking non-degree courses.

-Please collect all documents listed below before starting the Non-Degree Application.
+Please review and collect all documents listed below before starting the Graduate Non-Degree Application.
 Incomplete applications will result in delays in processing and approval for courses.

 - Copies of all unofficial undergraduate and graduate transcripts